What is elmo?

 Do I need to clean the car before returning it?

 Yes please!
 The car will be valeted before we give it to you; and we’d like it returned in the same condition.
 If the car is not well-maintained, we may have to charge for valeting in your final bill.

 What are the benefits of driving an electric car?

 The benefits will vary from person to person – that’s why we built our EV Suitability Tool to help each individual see how much they could save.
 In general, driving an electric vehicle has the following benefits: save money on fuel, save time by charging at home overnight, reduce carbon footprint, enjoy the latest technology, and worry less about breakdowns (EVs are basically just batteries with tyres and brakes!).
 We wrote a blog article on exactly this question which you can read here

 The cheapest and most convenient way to charge is at home with a home charge point (you can use a normal 3-pin plug, but this is much slower).
 You can also charge at the fast-growing number of public charge points around the UK.
 Your car will come with all the cables you need to charge it.
 Charging is very easy once you get used to it, but we understand that it can be a bit scary to begin with, so we wrote our EV Charging Guide to help.

 Are electric cars really greener than normal cars?

-Can I get electrocuted?
+Can I get electrocuted by an electric car?